MileHacker Logo

 Public Transit Systems

 Ankara's metro system consists of several lines, forming the backbone of urban transport.
-A wide network of public buses covers all parts of the city, connecting areas not served by the underground.
+A wide network of public buses includes all parts of the city, connecting areas not served by the underground.
 A smaller cable car line connects Şentepe to Yenimahalle metro station, giving aerial views of the city as commuters travel.

 Bus routes are comprehensive and connect to residential districts and commercial zones.